jmcken19/Personal-Website/README.md

 (add your badges here)

-> *Your documentation is a direct reflection of your software, so hold it to the same standards.*
+> *A mobile application built to improve the maintenance request process for students, property management, and contractors at UNC Charlotte.
+*

 ## 🌟 Highlights